m-soro/Project_3/README.md

 - Entry point is _src/App.js_
   - Used BrowserRouter to create route paths, used useGetUserName custom hook to pass in the userName currently logged in.
 - **Components and Pages**:
+  - **Latest update**: I moved the helperfile to Mongo DB to make the app as small as possible.
+This helperfile is then called and stored in a context as soon as user logs in and is available to all components.
   - Auth.js page has Log in and Register components inside.
   - Auth.js routes is tested first in Postman to verify that it is working.
   - In CreateData.js I used **Material UI's** form select component to restrict what the user can enter.
 This is because the Ski Resort API is only restricted to 148 ski resorts.